enfoldu/serverless-landing-page-app/README.md

 ## Setup

 Rename `env.json.example` to `env.json` and replace your_domain_name.
-For name under domain use only a root domain:
+For the "name" value under "domain" use only a root domain:

 [Accepted]
 - your_domain_name.com